backstage/backstage/packages/core-components/api-report.md

   | 'headerAction'
   | 'headerContent';

-// Warning: (ae-missing-release-tag) "InfoCardVariants" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type InfoCardVariants = 'flex' | 'fullHeight' | 'gridItem';

 // Warning: (ae-forgotten-export) The symbol "IntroCardProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "IntroCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function IntroCard(props: IntroCardProps): JSX.Element;